ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkEnumeratePhysicalDevices.md

 If `pPhysicalDevices` is `NULL`, then the number of physical devices available is returned in `pPhysicalDeviceCount`.
-Otherwise, `pPhysicalDeviceCount` **must** point to a variable set by the user to the number of elements in the `pPhysicalDevices` array, and on return the variable is overwritten with the number of handles actually written to `pPhysicalDevices`.
+Otherwise, `pPhysicalDeviceCount` **must** point to a variable set by the application to the number of elements in the `pPhysicalDevices` array, and on return the variable is overwritten with the number of handles actually written to `pPhysicalDevices`.
 If `pPhysicalDeviceCount` is less than the number of physical devices available, at most `pPhysicalDeviceCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available physical devices were returned.

 Valid Usage (Implicit)